InsertDisc/pattrmm/README.md

     # Default location is beside your config.yml and does not need specified.

 overlay_save_folder: overlays/
     # Specify a location to write the returning soon overlay file to.
-Your PMM config folder
+Your Kometa config folder
     # (where your config.yml is), will always be the BASE location.
     # So, a save_folder of 'overlays/'
     # would put your file in a 'overlays' sub-folder.
 If this directory does not exist
     # PATTRMM will ATTEMPT to create it.
-    # Default location is the default PMM 'overlays' folder and does not need specified.
+    # Default location is the default Kometa 'overlays' folder and does not need specified.

 trakt_list_privacy: private
     # Specify public/private trakt list privacy for returning soon list.
 Can be set per library.